ShubhSingh/SpringMvcTutorial/SpringSecurityHibernateAnnotationExample/README.md

 8. Logout, you will be back at home page.

-That’s it for the basic introduction.
+Thatâ€™s it for the basic introduction.

 For Oracle Db Connection use below connection details: